-Why we need Mindfulness?
+Why do we need Mindfulness?

 Imagine if you could find a sense of balance, acceptance, and learning from negative thoughts and experiences.
-This means being self-aware enough to recognise negative thoughts, choosing to process them, and not being overwhelmed.
+This means being self-aware enough to recognize negative thoughts, choosing to process them, and not being overwhelmed.

 That is what mindfulness is all about.
 By developing the ability to be fully present, aware of your thoughts and actions, and not being overly reactive or overwhelmed about what’s going around you, you can start your journey towards achieving internal peace and gain a greater level of control over your mind.